nickleomartin/sentiment_api/README.md

 # sentiment_api
 There are not many reference implementations of deploying deep learning models within the Django REST framework.

-This repo currently contains a Bidirectional LSTM + MLP model to classify single sentences as positive or negative.
+The master branch contains a single view which loads a Bidirectional LSTM + MLP model to classify single sentences as positive or negative.The dev branch contains the work-in-progress scaleable API with message queuing and separate model server.

 Getting Setup
 -------------